 Survivor/witnesses’ tell us of their harrowing ordeal the day following the massacre.
 They tell how their children were lured to their deaths with chips and biscuits and the 48 hours they endured on the buses.
 The death toll; 240 civilians, including 116 children.

 We looked Zeinab al Sheikh, and the other survivors in their eyes as they told us of the loss of their families and friends.
 Zeinab held Vanessa’s hand for a long time.
 She then took one of mine and squeezed it tight in both of hers.
-We held eye contact for ever so long as she keep a tight grip on my hand, then she bent forward and kissed me on both cheeks.
+We held eye contact, she keep a tight grip on my hand, then she bent forward and kissed me on both cheeks.
 I don’t know who was comforting who, or maybe it was just a moment of understanding between mothers.
 Her bravery was beyond measure and she is imprinted on my soul.

 Jebrin – old man weeps as he remembers the children massacred the previous day.